MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faqs-marketing-text.md

    For more information, consult [Data, privacy, and security for Azure OpenAI Service](/legal/cognitive-services/openai/data-privacy#abuse-and-harmful-content-generation).

-## <a name="is-there-a-logging-and-human-review-process-as-part-of-azure-openai-service-and-if-so-can-i-opt-out"></a>Is there a logging and human review process as part of Azure OpenAI Service, and if so, can I opt out?
+## Is there a logging and human review process as part of Azure OpenAI Service, and if so, can I opt out?

 As part of providing the Azure OpenAI service, Microsoft will process and store customer data submitted to the service, as well as output content, for purposes of monitoring for and preventing abusive or harmful uses or outputs of the service; and for developing, testing, and improving capabilities designed to prevent abusive use of or harmful outputs from the service.